-(a) Proposed amended pleading.
-A party seeking leave to file an amended pleading must attach to the motion (i) a copy of the proposed amended pleading; and (ii) a redlined or similar document marked with the changes to the original pleading.

-(b) Filing and service.
-If leave is granted, the movant must file and serve the amended pleading.
+- (a) Proposed amended pleading.
+A party seeking leave to file an amended pleading must attach to the motion (i) a copy of the proposed amended pleading; and (ii) a redlined or similar document marked with the changes to the original pleading. - (b) Filing and service.
+If leave is granted, the movant must file and serve the amended pleading. - (c) Timing.
+A motion to amend pleadings must be filed no later than 30 days after the close of fact discovery.